openwfm/wrf-sfire-docs/docs/updates.md

 ### 2022/08/15

-* Hardware maintenance on math-alderaan-c01 and several other compute nodes from 12:30pm.
+* Hardware maintenance on math-alderaan-c01 and several other compute nodes from about 12:30pm.
 The nodes will be put in drain state in advance.
 Other Alderaan nodes should not be affected but connectivity may be limited temporarily.

 ### 2022/08/11